danizheleva/demo-2t-GKE-CB/readme.md

 2. Push to master branch - Creates a canary release
 3. Push of a tag to master branch - deploys the code to production namespace in GKE

+> *NOTE:* Change the values under github.owner and github.name within all the trigger.json files (in /gcp folder)
 ```
     curl -X POST \
         https://cloudbuild.googleapis.com/v1/projects/${PROJECT}/triggers \